Check PHP Version and Install on Ubuntu 24.04

 libapache2-mod-php8.1 install php-common install php-fpm install php7.4-cli install php7.4-common install php7.4-fpm install php7.4-json install php7.4-opcache install php7.4-readline install php8.1 install php8.1-cli install php8.1-common install php8.1-opcache install php8.1-readline install ftp

-The length of the list above may vary based on your environment.
+The length of this list can vary based on your environment.

 To list modules compiled with PHP, run the commands below: